-The 2025 Wilson Sonsini Entrepreneur & Investor Life Sciences Summit took place today at the Sheraton in downtown Salt Lake City, bringing together hundreds of entrepreneurs, investors, and operators in Utah’s thriving life sciences sector.
+The 2025 Wilson Sonsini Entrepreneur & Investor Life Sciences Summit took place today at the Sheraton in downtown Salt Lake City.
+It convened hundreds of entrepreneurs, investors, and operators that are operating within Utah’s thriving life sciences sector, and beyond.
 Kelvyn Cullimore, President & CEO at BioUtah, Utah's life sciences trade association, kicked off the summit.
-He stated at the outset that Utah boasts the second-fastest-growing life sciences community in the country.
+He stated at the outset that Utah boasts the second-fastest-growing life sciences community in the country, moving up from third place last year.

 State Investment in Life Sciences